Automating-GIS-processes/CSC18/source/lessons/L3/overview.rst

 After this lesson you should be able to:

  - Do geocoding, i.e. converting addresses into Points (and vice versa)
- - Conduct a Point in Polygon queries
- - Read data from KML file
+ - Download data from OpenStreetMap using Python
- - Make spatial and table joins between layers
- - Find the nearest neighbour from Point -objects.
+ - Reclassify data based on different criteria (custom or common classifiers).

 Sources
 -------